ShannonJTaylor/08-VehicleBuilder/README.md

 You can interact with the app using the following options:

 Create a Vehicle: Choose the type of vehicle (Car, Motorbike, or Truck) and input the required attributes like VIN, color, make, model, etc.
 Modify Vehicle: After creating a vehicle, you can update the wheel details or other vehicle attributes.
 Control the Vehicle: Start, accelerate, decelerate, stop, reverse, and turn the vehicle.
 Tow Vehicles: Trucks can tow other vehicles (Cars or Motorbikes) if their weight is within the truck's towing capacity.
 Exit: Type exit at any point to quit the application.

 ## Example Usage

 Choose an option:
 1. Create a Car
 2. Create a Motorbike
 3. Create a Truck
 4. Exit

-> 1

 Enter the VIN: 1HGCM82633A123456
 Enter the color: Red
 Enter the make: Honda
 Enter the model: Civic
 Enter the year: 2023
 Enter the weight: 3000
 Enter the top speed: 120
-Enter the number of wheels (default 4): 4
+Enter the number of wheels default 4): 4
 Vehicle created!
 Would you like to:
 1. Modify vehicle
 2. Control vehicle
 3. Exit

-> 2

 Choose an action:
 1. Start vehicle